 You must pass back the same pointer and size that were returned by XAllocTemp.
 Portability Considerations

-Many machine architectures do not correctly or efficiently access data at unaligned locations; their compilers pad out structures to preserve this characteristic.
+Many machine architectures, including many of the more recent RISC architectures, do not correctly access data at unaligned locations; their compilers pad out structures to preserve this characteristic.
 Many other machines capable of unaligned references pad inside of structures as well to preserve alignment, because accessing aligned data is usually much faster.
 Because the library and the server use structures to access data at arbitrary points in a byte stream, all data in request and reply packets must be naturally aligned; that is, 16-bit data starts on 16-bit boundaries in the request and 32-bit data on 32-bit boundaries.
 All requests must be a multiple of 32 bits in length to preserve the natural alignment in the data stream.
 You must pad structures out to 32-bit boundaries.
-Pad information does not have to be zeroed unless you want to preserve such fields for future use in your protocol requests, but it is recommended to zero it to avoid inadvertent data leakage and improve compressability.
+Pad information does not have to be zeroed unless you want to preserve such fields for future use in your protocol requests.
 Floating point varies radically between machines and should be avoided completely if at all possible.